Tax Guide for Membership Fees

 Beauty Salon or Spa Memberships

-Beauty salons or spas may offer memberships for discounted services such as haircuts, lash extensions, and waxing.
-These membership fees are generally not taxable even if the beauty salon or spa also offers beauty merchandise for sale.
-The membership fee is related to accessing the services, not the anticipated retail sale of merchandise.
+Beauty salons or spas may offer memberships for discounted services such as haircuts, eyelash extensions, and waxing.
+These membership fees are generally not taxable even if the beauty salon or spa also offers beauty merchandise for sale that would normally be subject to tax.
+The membership fee is related to accessing the services, not the anticipated retail sale of taxable merchandise.

 Country Club Membership

 Country club memberships grant members access to golf courses, tennis courts, swimming pools, and other facilities.
-Country club membership fees are not taxable even when members may purchase or are required to purchase minimum meals and drinks.
+Country club membership fees are not taxable even when members may purchase or are required to purchase a minimum amount of food and drink to cover operational costs for bookings and events on site.
 The membership fee is related to accessing the facilities, not the anticipated retail sale of food and merchandise.

 Gun Club Membership

-Gun club memberships typically allow members access to a shooting range, training classes, competitions, and discounts on merchandise such as ammunition.
+Gun club memberships typically allow members access to a shooting range, training classes, competitions.
+They may also provide discounts on merchandise such as ammunition.
 Gun club membership fees are generally not taxable even when members purchase taxable merchandise.
-The membership fee is related to accessing the shooting range and training classes, not the anticipated retail sale of merchandise.
+The membership fee is primarily related to accessing the shooting range and training classes, and not the anticipated retail sale of merchandise.

 Health Club Membership

-Membership fees that grant access to health club facilities such as a gym, massage facility, etc. are generally not taxable even if the operator sells drinks and snacks for consumption on the premises, fitness and wellness merchandise, or other miscellaneous items.
-The membership fee is related to accessing the facility, not the anticipated retail sale of merchandise.
+Membership fees that grant access to health club facilities, such as a gym or a massage facility, are generally not taxable even if the operator sells consumables, fitness and wellness merchandise, or other miscellaneous items on the premises.
+The membership fee is related to accessing the facility, not the anticipated retail sale of taxable consumables, merchandise, or other miscellaneous items.

 Theme Park Membership

-Theme park memberships, often called season passes, generally grant members unlimited access to the theme park for a specific period.
+Theme park memberships, often called season passes, generally grant members unlimited access to the theme park for a specific period of time.
 These memberships often come with additional benefits such as discounts on food, merchandise, and parking.
-These membership fees are not taxable even when they include discounts on taxable food and merchandise.
-The membership fee is related to park access and entertainment, not the anticipated retail sale of food and merchandise.
+These membership fees are not taxable even when they include discounts on food and merchandise.
+The membership fee is related to park access and entertainment, not the anticipated retail sale of taxable food and merchandise.

 Online Retailer Membership